 - Place coconut sugar and butter in stand mixer and mix on low until well combined.

 - Mix in egg until fluff, on med-low for approx. 3-5 minutes.

 - In separate bowl, combine almond flour, cassava flour, baking soda, cinnamon, salt and cloves.

 - Turn mixer on low and slowly add dry ingredients to wet ingredients.

 - If mixture seems too dry, add additional apple juice.

 - By hand, stir in apples, raisins and walnuts.

-- Using stand mixer or simply a mixing bowl and whisk, mix together powdered sugar, milk, butter, vanilla and salt.
+- Using stand mixer or simply a mixing bowl and whisk, mix together powdered sugar, almond milk, butter, vanilla and salt.